markmoxon/revs-source-code-bbc-micro/README.md

 This repository contains the source code for two different variants of Revs:

-* The Acornsoft variant, which is the original release
+* The Acornsoft variant, which is the original release with the Silverstone track

+* The Acornsoft Revs 4 Tracks variant, which adds four more tracks (Brands Hatch, Donington Park, Oulton Park and Snetterton)

-* The Superior Software variant, which includes CAS (Computer Assisted Steering)
+* The Superior Software variant, which includes all five tracks and CAS (Computer Assisted Steering)

 By default the build process builds the Acornsoft variant, but you can build a specified variant using the `variant=` build parameter.